What is an unconference?

 There are two ways to propose a session: online or in person, the morning of the Unconference.
-Proposing online prior to May 12 is great for two reasons.
-It gives you more room to describe the questions, approaches or projects that you would like to facilitate and it gives other participants a sense of the different sessions that might take place on May 12.
+Proposing online prior to March 16 is great for two reasons.
+It gives you more room to describe the questions projects that you would like to suggest as a discussion/workshop and it gives other participants a sense of the different sessions that might take place on March 2.

-To propose a session online, just go to our registration page and register to attend; then go to our proposal page and submit your session proposal AND YOU CAN REGISTER ON-SITE..
-It will be added to the Session Proposals page within a few days and will automatically be included as a Session Proposal when all participants vote on sessions on the morning of May 12.
+Go to our proposal page and submit your session proposal AND YOU CAN REGISTER ON-SITE..
+It will be added to the Session Proposals page within a few days and will automatically be included as a Session Proposal when all participants vote on sessions on the morning of March 2.

 How are sessions chosen?